Personal Tax Return Frequently Asked Questions

 4. After the form is signed and the invoice is paid, we file your tax return and provide you with a copy of your T1.

-The timeline depends on how quickly information is provided, but the process is straightforward once we have all the details.
+The timeline depends on how quickly information is provided, but the process is straightforward once we have all of the required details.

 You can set up direct deposit in two ways: